zetavg/chromium-website/site/blink/launching-features/index.md

 Otherwise, a public personal Github repo typically works well.
 Then put a link to your public explainer in the feature entry.

-We have a [program for to provide mentorship for specification writing](/blink/spec-mentors); If you are a Googler you must file a [request](https://docs.google.com/forms/d/e/1FAIpQLSfCYE4U13GkZ11rAWBUjOb3Lza-u4m2k3TklQHXe7Zfn3Qo1g/viewform) for a spec mentor, and ask them to review this early explainer before
+We have a [program to provide mentorship for specification writing](/blink/spec-mentors); If you are a Googler you must file a [request](https://docs.google.com/forms/d/e/1FAIpQLSfCYE4U13GkZ11rAWBUjOb3Lza-u4m2k3TklQHXe7Zfn3Qo1g/viewform) for a spec mentor, and ask them to review this early explainer before